antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 * Select the dataset with a click on the blue button **Confirm selection**.
 Check on the main page in box 2 that the correct set has been selected.

-Of course, it is nice to have a lot of RNA expression datasets to analyse and explore, but without proper sample annotation your have very limited analysis options.
+Of course, it is nice to have a lot of RNA expression datasets to analyze and explore, but without proper sample annotation you have very limited analysis options.
 Let's explore the annotation for the Marra dataset.

 * In box 3, select the analysis type **Cohort Overview** and click **Next**.
 * In the grid, you can see all the samples in rows, with the available annotation in the columns.
 Scroll quickly down the